AlsoAsked/also-asked-api-specification/docs/webhooks.md

 ## Webhook endpoints

-You can register webhook endpoints under [Developers -> Webhooks](https://alsoasked.com/developer/webhooks) and clicking the "Add webhook endpoint" button.
+You can register webhook endpoints under [Developers -> Webhooks](https://alsoasked.com/developer/webhooks) and clicking the **Add webhook endpoint** button.
 You'll be asked to generate a webhook signing key if you haven't done so already, this is important for security and we'll cover this further down.

 <!-- focus: false -->
 ![Add webhook endpoint](../assets/images/add-webhook-endpoint-modal.png)